Asno de las Encartaciones: History

 The Asno de las Encartaciones was presented at agricultural fairs in Gordexola in 1994 and at Markina in 1995.
 As a result, a breeders' association, the Asociación para la protección y Defensa del Burro de Las Encartaciones, was formed in 1996, and a conservation plan, including a 12-hectare reserve at Gordexola, was published in 1999.

 The breed was officially recognised in 2004.
-Its conservation status was listed as "critical" by the FAO in 2007 and by the SAVE Foundation in 2008.
+Its conservation status was listed as "critical" by the Food and Agriculture Organization of the United Nations in 2007 and by the SAVE Foundation in 2008.
 No population data is published by the Ministerio de Agricultura, Alimentación y Medio Ambiente, the Spanish ministry of agriculture.
 Numbers of about 100 were reported in 1999, 2001 and 2008.

 Characteristics

 The Asno de las Encartaciones is the only small donkey breed in Spain.
 It stands about 120 cm and weighs approximately 200 kg.
 The coat is black or dark bay in colour; the belly, muzzle and surround of the eyes are pale-coloured.
 It may have a darker dorsal stripe.